Molecular Gas Excitation in z ~ 0.7 Gas-Rich Post-starburst Galaxies from SQuIGGLE: Results and Discussion

 Possible non-stellar heating cannot be ruled out, but current indicators are not conclusive.
 Based on [O III]/H$\beta$ line ratios only two systems (J1436+0447 and J1157+0132) show optical AGN signatures \citep{greene_role_2020}, yet their SED models do not require a significant mid-infrared AGN component \citep{setton_squigg_2025}.
 J2258+2313 shows evidence for an elevated central gas dispersion while the origin of its radio continuum emission (VLA 6\,GHz) remains inconclusive, likely indicative of turbulence driven by a merger evidenced by the $\sim$50\,kpc long tidal tails present in the system \citep{donofrio_quenching_2025}.
 However its mid-$J$ excitation likewise remains relatively modest, suggesting that merger-driven turbulence alone is perhaps insufficient in driving high CO excitation in these systems.
 Merger-driven turbulence in the local universe has been shown to drive up gas excitation, although typically accompanied by a starburst (e.g., \citealt{papadopoulos_molecular_2012}).
+We note that J0912+1523 shows no obvious AGN indicators and as the oldest system in this sample has limited ongoing star formation even when allowing for obscured activity \citep{setton_squigg_2025}, possibly explaining the undetected CO(5--4) emission for this source.
 Future analysis of in-hand Very Large Array observations complementary to the full ALMA sample presented in \citet{bezanson_now_2022} and \citet{setton_squigg_2025} will better isolate radio-mode feedback properties and test for systematic links with radio emission and quenching.

 While we find that little to modest current star formation can contribute to the observed CO excitation levels, this does not preclude contribution from further star formation activity in some systems.
 As argued by \citet{setton_squigg_2025} a plausible pathway is the rejuvenation of star formation, in which the molecular gas persists in a suppressed, low-efficiency phase before fueling a later burst.
 This is qualitatively supported by the fact that all of the galaxies presented in this work exhibit clear tidal features \citep{spilker_star_2022,verrico_merger_2023,donofrio_quenching_2025}, suggesting relatively recent mergers, where in low-redshift systems elevated PSB fractions occur upwards of $\sim$500\,Myr after the merger \citep{ellison_galaxy_2024,ellison_galaxy_2025}.
 This picture is consistent with simulations of $z\sim0.7$ PSBs which exhibit lulls punctuated by intermittent star formation \citep{cenci_nature_2025}.
 Likewise, Savage \etal (2026, in preparation) indicates that periodic AGN jet power can depress central gas densities and stall star formation while leaving substantial reservoirs available for subsequent activity.
 Thus, it cannot be ruled out that the combination of moderate excitation and low current non-buried SFRs in most of the gas-rich \squiggle PSBs may instead reflect the temporary stalling of star formation rather than permanent quiescence.